AgentSquare: Automatic LLM Agent Search in Modular Design Space: AgentSquare Framework

 \subsection{Module Evolution}

 As mentioned above, the solution space for each module type is open-ended, allowing any code with a standardized I/O interface.
 Consequently, searching only with module recombination narrows the solution space and limits the upper bound of agent performance.
 To address this problem, we design a \emph{module evolution} operation with an evolutionary meta-prompt to search for new modules through program-level optimization.
-Specifically, we introduce a module-programming LLM $\pi_{\xi}$ to evolve new modules by jointly modeling task descriptions, existing modules, and the performance of previously evaluated modules.
-Meta-prompt of module evolution is presented in Figure~\ref{app:prompt-level}.
-Leveraging LLMs as module programmer has several appealing advantages.
-Modern LLMs are typically trained on extensive code datasets, enabling advanced code comprehension and generation capabilities.
-Additionally, integrating existing module codes as in-context examples, along with past experiences, can elicit the reflective reasoning abilities of LLMs to identify promising optimization directions.
+This design is inspired by the iterative pipeline of FunSearch~\citep{romera2024mathematical}, which prompts LLMs to propose new solutions based on the target problem and performance feedback from existing solutions.
+Building on this concept, we introduce a module-programming LLM $\pi_{\xi}$ to conduct agent search in our modular design space by jointly modeling task descriptions, existing modules, and the performance of previously evaluated modules.
+Please note we reuse parts of the open-source code from ADAS~\citep{hu2024automated} to implement the optimization procedure.
+Leveraging LLMs to search in the modular agent design space has several appealing advantages.
+Compared with the unconstrained design space of LLM agents, searching functional modules can produce a more focused and fruitful search space.
+Additionally, integrating existing successful module designs with standard IO as in-context examples can better elicit the reflective reasoning abilities of LLMs to identify previous key designs to help propose innovative ones.
 Denote the initial agent in the module evolution stage as $A_e^0 = (P^{'}_0,R^{'}_0,T^{'}_0,M^{'}_0)$, the module programmer LLM produces a population of child agents by evolving current modules of $A_e^0$.
 Formally the module evolution operation is denoted as follows:

 The created new modules are appended to the standardized module pools $\{\mathbb{P}, \mathbb{R}, \mathbb{T}, \mathbb{M}\}$ and each module is used to individually mutate the initial agent, resulting in $N$ child agents $\{A_e^1,A_e^2,...,A_e^N\}$.
 For example, $(P^*, R_0, T_0, M_0)$ represents a solution where the planning module is mutated into a new variant $P^*$.
-These child agents are then evaluated and updated to the historical experience pool $\mathbb{E}$.
+These child agents are then real-tested and updated to the historical experience pool $\mathbb{E}$.
 The best-performing one is selected as the initial agent for the subsequent recombination phase.